 We provide our students with opportunities to experience diversity within our school community and the wider community.

-We host an annual International Fayre during One World Week.
+- We host an annual International Food Festival during One World Week.

-Pupils are introduced to other faiths and each year group learns about a different aspect of Judaism and Islam/Hindu/Sikhism.
+- Pupils are introduced to other faiths and year groups learn about a different aspect of Judaism and either Islam, Hinduism or Sikhism each year.